 Ocean Network Express (ONE)

 Ocean Network Express was formed as a joint venture between Nippon Yusen Kaisha, Mitsui O.S.K.
 Lines, and K-Line in 2018.
 Although it is a relatively new company, it has a sizable 240-vessel fleet of 20,000 TEU ships.
-It also has corporate offices in 90 countries for optimizing sales deals.
+It also has corporate offices in 90 countries to optimize sales deals.

 Evergreen Marine Corporation